w3guy/old-documentation/docs/social-login/linkedin.md

 Enter your website url in the `OAuth 2.0` and `OAuth 1.0a Redirect URLs` fields.

-**Note:** in the new LinkedIn application interface, use the following as your *OAuth 2.0* and *OAuth 1.0a* Redirect URLs `http://yoursite.com/wp-content/plugins/profilepress/social-login/?hauth.done=LinkedIn`
+**Note:** in the new LinkedIn application interface, use the following as your *OAuth 2.0* and *OAuth 1.0a* Redirect URLs `http://yoursite.com/wp-content/plugins/profilepress/social-login/?hauth.done=LinkedIn`.
+If your website url contains "www", don't forget to include it in the redirect URL.

 ![LinkedIn OAuth Agreement](img/oauth-redirects.png)